EcoNet-NZ/inaturalist-to-cams/README.md

 ### Example

 For iNaturalist observation 8469298:
-- Has a 'Date controlled' field with updater ID 2589539
+- Has a 'Date controlled' field with value "2025-10-10" and user_id 2589539
 - Has no 'Date of status update' field
-- Result: RecordedBy = "2589539" (from Date controlled field updater)
+- Result: RecordedBy = "2589539" (from Date controlled field user_id)
 - RecordedDate = observation's updated_at timestamp

 If neither date field had values, it would fall back to the observation's user ID (59208).

+**Note**: The `user_id` in observation field values represents the user who last updated that field, which is exactly what we need for tracking field updates.

 ### Files Modified